WladWD/cpp-hpc-primitives/README.md

   across producer/consumer boundaries with `memory_order_relaxed` for local progress where safe.
 Comments in the implementation document the required happens‑before relationships per operation.

-Typical HFT uses:

-- Per‑symbol or per‑feed SPSC queues in a market data handler.
-- Intra‑process handoff between a strategy thread and a risk/aggregation thread.

 ### 2.2 Linear / arena allocator